AI won't fix broken operations: why franchise AI readiness starts with a process audit

 MIT, cited in Franchising.com

 The common explanation is that the technology is immature or that the data isn't ready.
 That's true sometimes.
-But in franchise networks, the root cause is usually simpler: the operational processes the AI is supposed to improve are themselves inconsistent, undocumented, or broken.
+But in franchise systems, the root cause is usually simpler: the operational processes the AI is supposed to improve are themselves inconsistent, undocumented, or broken.

 AI applied to a well-defined workflow produces measurable results.
 AI applied to a workflow that varies by location, by field coach, and by the day of the week produces noise that looks like progress in dashboards but doesn't change outcomes.